 - Potential delays: Building a property will require you to get permits from your county or city.
 Depending on the red tape involved, the permitting process can delay construction and cause you to miss out on work.

 - Time: If you decide to build commercial real estate, be aware that it can be a lengthy process.
-Depending on your location, it can take months — or even years — to complete the purchase, get the necessary permits, and finish construction.
+Depending on your location, it can take months or even years from start to finish.

 If you’re a business owner, your business location plays a big role in your operations and profitability.
 By evaluating the advantages and drawbacks of buying, leasing, or building property, you can make the best choice for your bottom line.